martinjzhang/AdaFDRpaper/README.md

 - Extract the file: `tar -zxvf download`

 # Experiments
+The software version `adafdr 0.1.7` is used for all experiments.
 ## GTEx demo
 Due to the large size of GTEx data, we provide a GTEx demo that is ~100 times smaller but yet carries all important features.
 - Location: `./vignettes/gtex_demo.ipynb`